X-rays Emission: a novel tool to detect Extensive Air Showers: Computational Approach

-The regime of X-rays emission by EAS falls in the synchrotron back-reaction regime, because the characteristic energy-loss timescale of the shower electrons is shorter than, or comparable to, their gyration period in the geomagnetic field.
-As discussed in \cite{ap_synchrotron_theory_1}, the relevant comparison in this regime is between the observational timescale and the electron energy-loss timescale; when the former is much shorter than the latter $-$ as in EAS, where the observation window is typically not larger than hundreds of \unit{ns} $-$ the power emitted by the particle ensemble can be expressed as the energy radiated per gyroperiod, as usually done in the textbook presentations of the synchrotron regime \cite{rybicki2024radiative}.
+The regime of X-ray emission by EAS falls in the synchrotron back-reaction regime, because the characteristic energy-loss timescale of the shower electrons is shorter than, or comparable to, their gyration period in the geomagnetic field.
+As discussed in \cite{ap_synchrotron_theory_1}, the relevant comparison in this regime is between the observational timescale and the electron energy-loss timescale.
+When the former is much shorter than the latter $-$ as in EAS, where the observation window is typically not larger than hundreds of \unit{ns} $-$ the power emitted by the particle ensemble can be expressed as the energy radiated per gyroperiod, as usually done in the textbook presentations of the synchrotron regime \cite{rybicki2024radiative}.
 Therefore, using the incoherent hypothesis, we can divide each term in the sum above by the gyration time of the corresponding particle to obtain the total power.
-Remembering that the gyration period is $T_G = \frac{2 \pi}{\omega_B}$ we write then,
+Remembering that the gyration period is $T_\text{G} = \frac{2 \pi}{\omega_\text{B}}$ we write then,

 where $\epsilon$ is the photon energy.
-Dividing the expression above by the photon energy itself we obtain, finally, an expression for the number of photons emitted per unit time per unit photon energy for an ensemble of particles (valid so long as the emission is not coherent and we consider only the emission in a sufficiently small slice of time) as follows,
+Dividing the expression above by the photon energy itself we obtain, finally, an expression for the number of photons emitted per unit time per unit photon energy for a particle ensemble (valid so long as the emission is not coherent and we consider only the emission in a sufficiently small slice of time) as follows,